andy-byers/paw/README.md

 }

 -- Iterator 'for' loop: allows iterating over arrays and maps.
-If a class implements -- both '__getattr' and '__len', then instances of that class can be used in an -- iterator 'for' loop. for v in iterable {
+If a class implements -- both '__getitem' and '__len', then instances of that class can be used in an -- iterator 'for' loop. for v in iterable {